raphael-64/voice-controlled-wheelchair/README.md

 ![Voice-Controlled Wheelchair](img/voice-controlled-wheelchair.png)

-**Code for a voice controlled wheelchair with autonomous hazard detection** Using machine learning models for voice recognition and visual detection
+**Code for a voice-controlled wheelchair with autonomous hazard detection** Using machine learning models for voice recognition and visual detection